 Financial and Social Help for Homeless LGBTQ+ Teens

-Becoming homeless can cause a cascade of traumas in your life.
-You may experience anxiety, depression and even thoughts of suicide as you try to cope with your circumstances.
-There are people who care deeply about what happens to you, and there are several national resources that can help you find shelter and care for your physical and mental health.
+It's not uncommon for teens who become homeless to experience anxiety, depression and even thoughts of suicide as you try to cope with your circumstances.
+There are people who care deeply about what happens to you, and several national resources can help you find shelter and care for your physical and mental health.

 Expert Help for LGBTQ+ Teens